 We generate revenue primarily from commissions we receive from health insurance carriers whose policies are purchased through us by individuals, families and small businesses.
-We typically receive commission payments on a monthly basis for as long as a policy remains active.
+We typically receive commission payments on a monthly basis for as long as a policy remains active and we remain the agent on the policy.
 As a result, much of our revenue for a given financial reporting period relates to policies that we sold prior to the beginning of the period and is recurring in nature.
 Because health insurance pricing is set by the carrier and approved by state regulators, health insurance pricing is fixed.
 We, therefore, are not generally subject to negotiation or discounting of health insurance prices by health insurance carriers or our competitors.

 In addition to the commission revenue we derive from the sale of health insurance products, we derive revenue from our online sponsorship advertising program and from licensing the use of our ecommerce technology.
 Our sponsorship advertising program allows carriers to purchase advertising space in specific markets in a sponsorship area on our website.
 Our technology licensing business allows carriers to offer their own health insurance policies on their websites and agents to utilize our technology to power their online quoting, content and application submission processes.
-In both our sponsorship and our technology licensing businesses, we are typically paid performance-based fees.
+In both our sponsorship and our commercial technology licensing businesses, we are typically paid performance-based fees.
+We recently began to license our ecommerce technology to government agencies for use in federal and state exchanges.
+In July 2010 we were awarded a contract from the Department of Health and Human Services ("HHS") to provide certain informational content within the federal government's consumer health care web portal.
+In our government technology licensing business, we may earn a combination of fixed license fees and time and materials-based compensation, similar to our HHS arrangement, or we may be paid performance-based fees.
 We also derive revenue from fees we earn through the generation and delivery of leads to third parties, primarily for the Medicare insurance market.

-On April 30, 2010, we acquired 100% of the outstanding common shares and voting interest of PlanPrescriber, Inc. (formerly Experion Systems, Inc.), a privately-held company.
+On April 30, 2010, we acquired PlanPrescriber, Inc. ("PlanPrescriber," formerly Experion Systems, Inc.), a privately-held company.
 The acquisition-date fair value of the consideration transferred totaled \$28.0 million of cash.
-PlanPrescriber is a leading provider of online and pharmacy-based tools to help seniors navigate Medicare health insurance options.
-We recorded the purchase of PlanPrescriber using the acquisition method of accounting and recognized the assets acquired and liabilities assumed at their fair values as of the date of acquisition.
-Under the acquisition method, the total purchase price was allocated to PlanPrescriber's net tangible and intangible assets based upon their estimated fair values as of April 30, 2010.
-The excess purchase price over the value of the net tangible and identifiable intangible assets was recorded as goodwill.
-The results of operations are included in our consolidated results of operations beginning with the date of the acquisition.
+PlanPrescriber is a provider of online tools to help seniors navigate Medicare health insurance options.
 PlanPrescriber derives its revenue through the referral of Medicare product leads to third parties and generates most of its revenue during the annual election period for Medicare products which begins November 15th and runs through December 31st each year.
-PlanPrescriber is now a wholly-owned subsidiary of eHealth.

-In addition to the Medicare leads PlanPrescriber captures and sells, we also refer Medicare leads from our ecommerce platform.
-We intend to continue to sell these and PlanPrescriber's leads to third parties and to transition to servicing leads ourselves as a health insurance agent with both online and telephonic enrollment capabilities.
-We are in the process of establishing these capabilities.
-We have entered into Medicare product agency agreements with certain health insurance carriers and have begun the process of establishing a Medicare product related customer care center.
-While we expect to sell Medicare-related products as a health insurance agent during the Medicare annual election period that begins in November 2010, substantially all of our Medicare revenue in 2010 will consist of lead generation revenue.
+In addition to the Medicare leads PlanPrescriber generates and sells, we also refer Medicare leads generated by our ecommerce platform.
+Although we will continue to sell a portion of these and PlanPrescriber's leads to third parties, we also have begun servicing certain leads ourselves as a health insurance agent.
+We intend to continue to engage in the sale of Medicare-related insurance products as a health insurance agent and to use both online and telephonic enrollment capabilities.
+We have entered into Medicare product agency agreements with certain health insurance carriers and established a Medicare customer care center located in Salt Lake City, Utah.
+While we expect to sell Medicare-related products as a health insurance agent during the Medicare annual election period that begins in November 2010, substantially all of our Medicare revenue in 2010 is expected to consist of lead generation revenue.
+Our ability to generate revenue from the sale of Medicare-related products and leads for those products is dependent upon a number of factors, including health insurance carrier and regulatory approvals of our online platforms.